aditisingh0409/SoftwareSystemsLab/README.md

-This is a Repository for SS Lab
+This is a branch for Hands on List 2 of SS Lab